ultrazohm/ultrazohm_sw/docs/source/mpsoc/framework/neural_network/neural_network.rst

    Dimensions of weight matrix

 For each layer :math:`l` there is a weight and a bias matrix.
-The matrix is number by the layer :math:`l` of which the weight belongs to (= the layer to which the weight connects to / where the arrow ends).
+The matrix is numbered by the layer :math:`l` of which the weight belongs to (= the layer to which the weight connects to / where the arrow ends).
 The first subscript :math:`i` notes the number (counted from up to down in the layer) of the starting neuron (or the input).
 The second subscript :math:`j` notes the number of the neuron where the connection ends.